 There was a German opposition group throughout the war - in fact, it originated well before the start of hostilities.
 While its members changed over time, it was always trying to steer Germany away from (further) conflict.
 Who was in it and what happened them is an interesting and involved story that we will go into elsewhere.
 Here, let's keep it simple and straightforward and just name the key players in this particular incident.

 A window of opportunity to broker a deal directly with the British existed in the war's first few months.
 One of the resistance members, former Ambassador to the Vatican Ulrich von Hassell, was considered a great expert on foreign relations (probably more competent than von Ribbentrop and the other people employed by Hitler).
 Early in 1940, von Hassell drafted a "to do" list of things to do in a post-Hitler Germany.
-In essence, the document called for elimination of Nazi Party rule and restoration of the rule of law.
+In essence, the document called for elimination of Party rule and restoration of the rule of law.

 Pre-war diplomacy was so strained that many negotiations proceeded through entirely private means.
 Von Hassell had a (future) son-in-law, one Detalmo Pirzio Biroli, who was acquainted with Englishman J. Lonsdale Bryans.
 Bryans was a high society figure who considered himself an expert on Germany, and he also knew Lord Halifax.
 He set up a back channel between the German opposition and the British government.